LaxmiVarshithaCH/DriveSure/README.md

-# 🚗 DriveSure: Detect, Predict, Prevent
+# 🚗 DriveSure: Predict, Alert, Prevent

 DriveSure is a smart road safety companion.
 Harnessing real-time machine learning and robust video analysis, DriveSure alerts you to hazards like fog, potholes, and tire wear—before your journey is at risk.
 Everything comes together in a single, interactive Streamlit dashboard.